 Then release the hood strut by moving it to the centered position and lowering the hood.
 Lower the hood until the bottom of the hood is the same height as the top of the windshield, then release it.

 Engine Oil

-If you have the LT1 engine, it's a good idea to check your engine oil level every time you get fuel.
+It's a good idea to check your engine oil level every time you get fuel.
 In order to get an accurate reading, the oil must be warm and the vehicle must be on level ground.